HamRadioTools/hamradio_tools/docs/architecture/core-nodes.md

 # Core nodes

-Core brokers form the backbone of RCLDX.
+Core brokers form the backbone of RCLDX cluster.
 They are designed to be few, stable and well-managed.

 ## Responsibilities

-- Aggregate and redistribute validated DX spots and other messages
+- Aggregate and redistribute validated DX spots, chats and other types of messages.
-- Enforce global filtering policies
+- Enforce global filtering policies.
-- Provide a stable point for inter-club communication
+- Provide a stable point for inter-club/inter-user communication

 ## Connectivity